A New Scenario of Solar Modulation Model during the Polarity Reversing: Results

 \subsection{Quiet Periods}

-To determine the best-fit parameters for cycle 24 during solar maximum activity, we analyzed the full set of data from May 2011 to October 2016.
-In this data set, we bin the data into 34 energy bins from 0.47 GeV to 24.71 GeV, namely the degree of freedom is 34.
-The resulting values for the parameters $K_0$, $a$, and $b$ are presented in Figure \ref{fig:quiet.png}.
+To determine the best-fit parameters for cycle 24 during solar maximum, we analyzed the full set of data of AMS-02 from May 2011 to October 2016.
+In this data set, we bin the data into 34 energy bins from 0.47 GeV to 24.71 GeV, namely 34 degree of freedom (Dof).
+The best values for the parameters $K_0$, $a$, and $b$ are presented in Figure \ref{fig:quiet.png}.
 Notably, two parameters, $K_0$ and index $a$, exhibit a sudden change in November 2013.
 Specifically, the diffusion coefficient $K_0$ decreases, while index $a$ increases.
 This change can be attributed to the polarity shift illustrated in the third panel of Figure \ref{fig:solar.png}.
 In contrast, the value of index $b$ remained stable throughout the analyzed period.

-As seen the last panel in Figure \ref{fig:quiet.png}, the value of reduced chi square is less than 1 during two quiet periods.
-But the value increases to more than 1 and keep on for a long time, the increasing rate is more than 60\%, the time nodes are May 2012 and May 2015.
-So we think that the solar magnetic field reversal occurred from May 2012 to May 2015.
-Some other works also hold the same point, like \cite{pishkalo2016dynamics, gopalswamy2016unusual} through the observed polar magnetic field on surface of the Sun.
-Even though the polar field observations(above $55^\circ$) from the Wilcox Solar Observatory in Figure \ref{fig:Pmag.png}, the first time change of the polar magnetic field in the northern hemisphere was June 2012, and the last time was August 2014.
-After we added the time lag of surface magnetic field, nine months, it is just in May 2015.
+As shown in the last panel of Figure \ref{fig:quiet.png}, the value of reduced chi-square is less than 1 during two quiet periods.
+But the value increases to more than 1 and keeps on for a long time, the increasing rate is more than 60\%, and the time points are May 2012 and May 2015.
+So we conclude that the solar magnetic field reversal occurred from May 2012 to May 2015.
+Some other works hold the same point of view~\cite{pishkalo2016dynamics, gopalswamy2016unusual} through the observed polar magnetic field on the surface of the Sun.

-For high values of reduced $\chi^2$ ($>$ 2) in the last panel of Figure \ref{fig:quiet.png}, especially the period from December 2013 to November 2014, we think that three diffusion model parameters can not fit the observed data.
-Therefore we think to get more reasonable results, these data have to be analysed with other methods during this maximum activity period.
+The last panel of Figure \ref{fig:quiet.png} shows that the fitting result from May 2012 to May 2015 is unsatisfactory, particularly after late 2013 (with $\chi^2 > 2$).
+The reason for this could be attributed to the maximum solar activity during this period, as well as the polarity reversal of the HMF.
+Given the complexity of this situation, a more sophisticated model is necessary.